SFU-Archives/digital-repository-utilities/utilities/github-issues-to-pdf.md

 - The pdfs (one for each issue) are output to a folder in the script directory, `rendered_PDFs`; the folder will be created if it does not already exist.

 ## Links
-Source code on GitHub: https://github.com/axfelix/github-issues-to-pdf.
+The script was developed by Alex Garnett based on a fork from https://github.com/alexandervalencia/github-issues-to-pdf.
+Source code and documentation for the SFU script are available at: https://github.com/axfelix/github-issues-to-pdf.

-###### Last updated: Oct 22, 2020
+###### Last updated: Nov 16, 2020